 I succumbed to the temptation to try Tulip needles many months ago, despite what my Prudent Self told me.

 And my first experience?
-It was bad, even before I took my first stitch.
+It was the greatest, even before I took my first stitch.
 I’ll tell you about it!

 But first, I’ll explain why I never planned to try them.
-Then I’ll explain why I did try them, my unfortunate first impression of them, why I gave them a second chance, and finally, a more balanced perspective about them after using them for many, many hours of stitching.
+Then I’ll explain why I did try them, what went wrong, why I gave them a second chance, and finally, a more balanced perspective about them after using them for many, many hours of stitching.

 I’ll also explain a big problem that they solved for me.
 If you have the same problem, they might go a long way towards solving it for you, too!

 Tulip needles are made in Japan.
 They’re called Hiroshima needles.
 I don’t have any affiliation with the company and I bought my own needles to try, just so I could venture an opinion on them.

 I’ve received requests from readers to review Tulip needles, but the Prudent Side of Me always told me, “Don’t spend that much money on needles.”